From Ocean Waste to Wave Wear: The Journey of Recycled Clothing

 1. Parley for the Oceans

-Parley for the Oceans collaborates with brands like Adidas to create products from upcycled marine plastic.
-Their Parley Ocean Plastic® is made from intercepted marine plastic debris, turning waste into high-performance materials.
+They partner with global brands like Adidas to create products from upcycled marine plastic.
+Their Parley Ocean Plastic® is a leader in turning trash into high-performance materials.

 2. Ecoalf